-As previously mentioned, concerning Onyx Ireland 2022 Propco I Limited's intentions for the subject site, they are actively marketing the industrial property and seeking a new tenant; with potential occupants including Uisce Éireann and Greyhound Recycling Group [Note: Confirmation of same available upon request].
+As previously mentioned, concerning Onyx Ireland 2022 Propco I Limited's intentions for the subject site, they have recently refurbished the existing building and secured a 5-year lease for emergency accommodation, which was signed in 2022.
+Additionally, they have fulfilled Rate payments to the Council up to and including 2023 [Note: Confirmation of Rates paid will be made available upon request].